 The own risk and solvency assessment process is conducted annually, at a minimum.
+Work is performed in the first half of the year.

 An own risk and solvency assessment can also be triggered if a significant change in the risk profile occurs as provided below.
 The principles inherent in this ad hoc process are similar to those used for the annual process, and the elements included in the calculations are of the same nature.